LangyTangy/351-Project-3/Program3/Readme.txt

 Implementation:

-This project consists of all four requirement features (Cutscene Cameras, Player can Kick, Shoot at Targets, and Dynamic Soundtrack) in addition to the choice feature, Enemies Shoot Back, as outlined by the rubric.
+This project consists of all four required features (Cutscene Cameras, Player can Kick, Shoot at Targets, and Dynamic Soundtrack) in addition to the choice feature, Enemies Shoot Back, as outlined by the rubric.